Scientific Name

 Description

-Agave gypsophila is a succulent plant that forms rosettes of gray wavy leaves with small soft spines along the margins.
-The rosettes grow up to 3.3 feet (1 m) tall, and 6.6 feet (2 m) in diameter, usually solitary but may produce a few offsets at the base with age.
-Young leaves are pale gray-green.
-They clasp together in a tube-like manner before expanding out and turning wavier and grayer in color.
-The orange-yellow flowers are born on up to 10 feet (3 m) tall panicle.
+Agave gypsophila is a succulent plant that forms a rosette of wavy, gray leaves with small, soft, sharp marginal teeth and a dark brown terminal spine.
+The rosette can grow up to 3.3 feet (1 m) tall and 6.6 feet (2 m) in diameter.
+It usually grows solitary but may produce a few offsets at the base as it ages.
+The young leaves are pale gray-green and clasp together tube-like before expanding out and turning wavier and grayer in color.

 Hardiness